 The following Articles provide guidance for each of the following roof assemblies:

 - Roofs supporting an overburden

 - Partially replaced roofs

 3.3.1 Conventionally Insulated Roof Assemblies

-Whether the conventionally insulated roof is covered or uncovered, it must be secured using one of three methods.
+Whether the Conventionally Insulated System is covered or uncovered, it must be secured using one of three methods.
 These are presented below as a progression from simplicity to complexity, and from low cost (for the Design Authority) to high cost.

-Tested Assemblies are material components that have been selected by the membrane manufacturer, secured using one of three methods, and subsequently tested by an independent certified laboratory to determine the limits of the assembly’s ability to resist negative wind pressure (loads), or ‘wind uplift’.
+Tested Assemblies are material components that have been selected by the membrane manufacturer, installed on a specific deck type, secured using one of three methods (securement system), and tested by an independent certified laboratory to determine the limits of the assembly’s ability to resist negative wind pressure (loads), or ‘wind uplift’.
 Each of the three methods is expressed with an acronym:

 - MARS, or Mechanically Attached Roof Systems – these systems are held in place only with mechanical fasteners that are installed at the membrane layer.

 - PARS, or Partially Adhered Roof Systems – both mechanical fasteners and adhesives are used as a hybrid method of securement; the membrane is always adhered, using an applied adhesive or heat-welding.